World’s largest virtual agentic engineering & quality conference

 Benefits:

-• Extensive Browser & Device Coverage: Run web automated tests on 3,000+ browsers and 10,000+ real devices.
-This ensures reliable cross-platform validation across every major environment.
+• Extensive Browser & Device Coverage: Run tests on 3,000+ browsers and 10,000+ real devices for reliable cross-platform validation across every major environment.

-• Parallel Test Execution: Run web tests simultaneously across multiple browsers, devices, and operating systems.
-Teams can validate cross-platform compatibility in a single test cycle instead of running sequential checks on each environment.
+• Parallel Test Execution: Run tests across browsers, devices, and operating systems at once, validating compatibility in one cycle, not sequential checks.

-• Visual Regression Testing: Automatically detects layout shifts across browsers and resolutions during automated web UI testing.
-It catches pixel-level UI changes that manual review would miss.
+• Visual Regression Testing: Detects layout shifts across browsers and resolutions during automated web UI testing, catching pixel-level changes manual review misses.

-• Advanced AI-Native Insights: Detailed AI-native test reports, logs, and performance metrics for faster issue detection.
-Dashboards provide real-time visibility into test health and trends.
+• Advanced AI-Native Insights: Detailed AI-native reports, logs, and performance metrics speed issue detection.
+Dashboards give real-time visibility into test health and trends.

-• CI/CD Integration: Integrates with Jenkins, GitHub Actions, CircleCI, and other DevOps tools.
-Web automated tests trigger automatically on every code commit or deployment.
+• CI/CD Integration: Integrates with Jenkins, GitHub Actions, CircleCI, and other DevOps tools, triggering tests on every commit or deployment.

 Pricing